RMChapple/TableauHurricaneDashboard/README.md

 ## How to build 'The Hurricane Dashboard' in Tableau
 ### Robert M Chapple

-As part of my company's Learn Day initiative, I'm giving a 'how to' tutorial on building a visualisation of the NOAA HURDAT2 datasource in Tableau.
+As part of my company's Learn Day initiative, I gave a 'how to' tutorial on building a visualisation of the NOAA HURDAT2 datasource in Tableau.
 In other words, I'm demoing 'The Hurricane Dashboard'.

 Why this particular dashboard?
 Well ... the building process showcases a nice range of beginner and intermediate techniques, but mostly it is relatively quick to make and delivers spectacular results!
 What's not to like?